artsy/artsy.github.io/_posts/2018-12-05-graphql-union-vs-interface.md

 end
 ```

-With above change you can now query for search results and use specific fragments for different result type
+With above change you can now query for search results and use specific fragments for different result type:

 ```graphql
 query {